NSHipster/articles/2012-10-08-at-compiler-directives.md

-But to anyone aspiring to be an NSHipster, knowledge of every `@` directives is tantamount to a birder's familiarity with the frenetic hovering of a hummigbird, the commanding top knot of a Mountain quail, or the eponymous "cuckoo" of _Coccyzus americanus_.
+But to anyone aspiring to be an NSHipster, knowledge of every `@` directives is tantamount to a birder's familiarity with the frenetic hovering of a hummingbird, the commanding top knot of a Mountain quail, or the eponymous "cuckoo" of _Coccyzus americanus_.